DivyaKrishnani/RNN/README.md

 # RNN

-RNN example using Python, Tensorflow and Keras and MNIST Dataset
+Digit Classification Example with RNN using Python, Tensorflow, Keras and MNIST Dataset